-3.3 Packaging, transport and storage

-Packaging

-Your instrument was protected by packaging during transport.
+3.3 Packaging, transport and storage Packaging Your instrument was protected by packaging during transport.
 Its capacity to handle normal loads during transport is assured by a test based on ISO 4180.

-The packaging consists of environment-friendly, recyclable cardboard.
+The packaging consists of environment-friendly, recyclable card- board.
 For special versions, PE foam or PE foil is also used.
 Dispose of the packaging material via specialised recycling companies.

-Transport

-Transport must be carried out in due consideration of the notes on the transport packaging.
+Transport Transport must be carried out in due consideration of the notes on the transport packaging.
 Nonobservance of these instructions can cause damage to the device.

-Transport inspection

-The delivery must be checked for completeness and possible transit damage immediately at receipt.
+Transport inspection The delivery must be checked for completeness and possible transit damage immediately at receipt.
 Ascertained transit damage or concealed defects must be appropriately dealt with.

-Storage

-Up to the time of installation, the packages must be left closed and stored according to the orientation and storage markings on the outside.

-Unless otherwise indicated, the packages must be stored only under the following conditions:

-- Not in the open

-- Drv and dust free

-- Not exposed to corrosive media

-- Protected against solar radiation

-- Avoiding mechanical shock and vibration

-Storage and transport temperature

-- Storage and transport temperature see chapter "Supplement -Technical data - Ambient conditions" - Relative humidity 20 ...
-85 %

-Lifting and carrying

-With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.

-3.4 Accessories

-signal cable.

-PLICSCOM

-The display and adjustment module is used for measured value indication, adjustment and diagnosis.

-The integrated Bluetooth module (optional) enables wireless adjustment via standard adjustment devices.

-VEGACONNECT

-The interface adapter VEGACONNECT enables the connection of communication-capable instruments to the USB interface of a PC.

-VEGADIS 81

-The VEGADIS 81 is an external display and adjustment unit for VEGA plics® sensors.

-VEGADIS 82

-VEGADIS 82 is suitable for measured value indication and adjustment of sensors with HART protocol.
-It is looped into the 4 ...
-20 mA/HART

-447-EN-21120

-External indicating unit

-The VEGADIS 62 is suitable for measured value indication of sensors.
-It is looped into the 4 ...
-20 mA/HART signal cable.

-Electronics module - PT30

-The electronics module PT30... is a replacement part for radiometric sensors MINITRAC 31.

-It is located in the large electronics and connection compartment.

-The electronics module can only be exchanged by VEGA service technician.

-Supplementary electronics module - PROTRAC.
-ZE

-The supplementary electronics module PROTRAC.ZE... is a replacement part for radiometric sensors MINITRAC 31.

-It is located in the lateral adjustment and connection compartment.

-Mounting accessories
+Storage Up to the time of installation, the packages must be left closed and stored according to the orientation and storage markings on the outside.
+Unless otherwise indicated, the packages must be stored only under the following conditions: Not in the open Dry and dust free Not exposed to corrosive media Protected against solar radiation Avoiding mechanical shock and vibration Storage and transport temperature Storage and transport temperature see chapter " Supplement - Technical data - Ambient conditions" Relative moisture 20 85 % Lifting and carrying With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.
+3.4 Accessories Display and adjustment module The display and adjustment module is used for measured value indi- cation, adjustment and diagnosis.
+The integrated Bluetooth module (optional) enables wireless adjust- ment via standard adjustment devices.
+VEGACONNECT The interface adapter VEGACONNECT enables the connection of communication-capable instruments to the USB interface of a PC.
+VEGADIS 81 The VEGADIS 81 is an external display and adjustment unit for VEGA plics® sensors.
+VEGADIS 82 VEGADIS 82 is suitable for measured value indication and adjustment of sensors with HART protocol.
+It is looped into the 4 20 mA/HART signal cable.

-Brackets and special mounting accessories are available for mounting the MINITRAC 31.
+Mounting accessories Brackets and special mounting accessories are available for mount- ing the MINITRAC 31.
 For mounting on pipelines, there are corresponding clamp brackets.
 Contact our sales staff.

-Device cooling

-The radiometric sensor has temperature limits which must not be exceeded.
+Device cooling The radiometric sensor has temperature limits which must not be exceeded.
 In case the max. permissible temperature is exceeded, faulty measurements and a permanent damage of the sensor can be caused.

-You have several possibilities to avoid too high ambient temperatures:

-Passive sun shade

-Direct sun increases the temperature on the sensor by 20 °K. The best possibility to protect the sensor against the effects of direct sun is a suitable roof structure.
+You have several possibilities to avoid too high ambient temperatures: Passive sun shade Direct sun increases the temperature on the sensor by 20 °K. The best possibility to protect the sensor against the effects of direct sun is a suitable roof structure.
 If this is not possible or only with great effort, then you can use the passive sun shade.
-The passive sun shade consists of a housing sun shade and a sun protection hose and can reduce the sensor temperature by 10 $^{\circ}$ K.
+The passive sun shade consists of a housing sun shade and a sun protection hose and can reduce the sensor temperature by 10 $^{\circ}{\rm K}.$ Water cooling For ambient temperatures up to +100 °C you can use a water cool- ing.
+Please check if sufficient cooled water is available.
+You can find further information in the supplementary instructions of the water cooling.
+The water cooling cannot be retrofitted.
+Air cooling For ambient temperatures up to +120 °C you can use an air cool- ing.

-Air cooling

-For ambient temperatures up to +80 °C you can use an air cooling.
 The cooling air is generated with vortex coolers.
 Please check if sufficient compressed air is available.
 You can find further information in the supplementary instructions of the air cooling.
 The air cooling cannot be retrofitted.

-Water cooling

-For ambient temperatures up to $+100\,^{\circ}\mathrm{C}$ you can use a water cooling.
-Please check if sufficient cooled water is available.
-You can find further information in the supplementary instructions of the water cooling.
-The water cooling cannot be retrofitted.

-Gamma modulator

-In order to exclude external interference radiation, you can mount a gamma modulator in front of the source holder.
+Gamma modulator In order to exclude external interference radiation, you can mount a gamma modulator in front of the source holder.
 This allows reliable measurement even when interference radiation occurs.

-Fig. 3: Gamma modulator (optional) for uninterrupted measurement even with interference radiation
+Fig. 4: Gamma modulator (optional) for uninterrupted measurement even with interference radiation